Welcome!

 Coming up at Boston Balboa:

-Next Balboa on a Sunday Afternoon practice – March 1, 2026!
+Next Balboa on a Sunday Afternoon practice – May 3, 2026!

 We’ll provide a friendly space to practice your Balboa.
 We’ll start with some guided exercises to warm up and then the floor is open to work on your own stuff.

 Have something in particular that you’d like to work on?
 Let us know!
 Have something interesting you’ve learned recently or been playing with?
 Come and share!
-We’ll play music, and July and Stan (and probably others) will be available to facilitate.
+We’ll play music, and July (and probably others) will be available to facilitate.

 Keep Dancing Safely & Support Our Community